 With right sides facing, seam both sides together using a 3 needle bind-off.

 There you have it!
-I hope you enjoyed working this pattern, even if the reason is pretty freaky.
-If the fact that we're dealing with a world wide face mask shortage is harshing your creative flow, can we instead get excited about casting stitches onto a hair tie, slanted increases and a 3 needle bind-off?!
-Ah...there we go, that's better.
+I hope you’ve enjoyed this tutorial for how to knit a face mask, even if the reason is pretty freaky.
+If the fact that we’re dealing with a world wide face mask shortage is harshing your creative flow, can we instead get excited about casting stitches onto a hair tie, slanted increases and a 3 needle bind-off?!
+Ah…there we go, that’s better…

 If you make one of these, wash your hands and tag me on Instagram!